angular/dev-infra/bazel/browsers/README.md

    `dev-infra-mirror` cloud storage bucket (which serves as a fallback mirror to help with reducing flakiness).

    Note: The `dev-infra-mirror` bucket is part of the team-internal `internal-200822` GCP instance.
-If you do not have permission to update, please contact a member of the Angular dev-infra team
+If you do not have permission to update, please contact a member of the Angular dev-infra team.

 2. Update the permissions for all uploaded artifacts so that they can be accessed publicly.
 This can be done by clicking on an uploaded file, then going to `Edit Permissions`.
 Within the permission dialog